 If Equip shows Request Deletion instead, the user has associated records that must be preserved and deletion must be handled through support.

-⚙️ Options and requirements
+⚙️ Options and Requirements

 The delete section is only available when your role has permission to delete users.